jbcodeforce/shift_left_utils/docs/command.md

 ### `pipeline build-all-metadata`

-Go to the hierarchy of folders for dimensions, views and facts and build the pipeline definitions for each table found using recurring walk through
+Go to the hierarchy of folders for dimensions, views and facts and build the pipeline definitions for each table found using recursing walk through

 **Usage**: